rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 The book of Isaiah is best understood in unity and not necessarily in discrete parts.
 It is a fractal structure with multiple layers of linear story telling weaved together.
-There are many repeated prophetic themes that apply both to a specific historical context while simultaneously to future prophecy including the last judgment.
+There are many repeated prophetic themes that apply both to a specific historical context while simultaneously applying to future prophecy including the last judgment.

 !!! quote "Isaiah 1:2 ...
 66:23-24"
     Hear, O heavens, and give ear, O earth!
 For the LORD has spoken: "I have nourished and brought up children, And they have rebelled against Me"